TITLE 86: REVENUE

 3) Registration and return forms may be obtained from the Department on request.

-1) Suppliers of nonprofit institutions, associations and organizations do not incur Retailers' Occupation Tax liability when they sell tangible personal property to any such purchaser for resale in any form as tangible personal property.
+1) Suppliers of nonprofit institutions, associations, and organizations do not incur retailers' occupation tax liability when they sell tangible personal property to any such purchaser for resale in any form as tangible personal property.

 3) Many difficult questions of interpretation will arise in applying the above proviso.
-Each case will have to be decided on its own facts, but a few principles based on Supreme Court decisions in somewhat analogous cases are stated hereinbelow for guidance.
+Each case will have to be decided on its own facts, but a few principles based on Supreme Court decisions in somewhat analogous cases are stated below for guidance.

-3) Nonprofit fraternities and sororities are not considered to be organized and operated exclusively for charitable, religious or educational purposes.
+3) Nonprofit fraternities and sororities are not considered to be organized and operated exclusively for charitable, religious, or educational purposes.

-f) Lodges
+g) Lodges

 2) For example, the Supreme Court has held a Masonic Lodge not to be charitable and has held that a Masonic Home for aged and destitute Masons is charitable.
-The Department will follow that distinction in this Section when separate legal entities are involved, considering receipts from retail sales to the former to be taxable, and considering receipts received by the seller from retail sales made to the latter to be exempt.
+The Department will follow that distinction in this Section when separate legal entities are involved, considering receipts from retail sales to the former to be taxable, and considering receipts from retail sales made to the latter to be exempt.
 However, if the same legal entity operates the noncharitable lodge and the charitable home, the Department will not regard such entity (when making purchases) as coming within this exemption.
-This is true because the importance of the noncharitable lodge function makes it impossible to say that such a purchaser is organized and operated exclusively for charitable, religious or educational purposes.
+This is true because the importance of the noncharitable lodge function makes it impossible to say that such a purchaser is organized and operated exclusively for charitable, religious, or educational purposes.

-g) Nonprofit Professional and Trade Associations – Labor Unions – Civic Clubs – Patriotic Organizations
+h) Nonprofit Professional and Trade Associations – Labor Unions – Civic Clubs – Patriotic Organizations

-h) Organization Must be Nonprofit to be Exclusively Charitable
+i) Organization Must be Nonprofit to be Exclusively Charitable

 On the other hand, a purchaser cannot qualify as being organized and operated exclusively for charitable purposes unless it is organized and conducted on a not-for-profit basis, with no personal profit inuring to anyone as a result of the purchaser's operation.
 The payment of reasonable salaries to necessary employees for services actually rendered does not convert a nonprofit enterprise into a business enterprise.

-i) Other Conditions Necessary for Being Exclusively Charitable
+j) Other Conditions Necessary for Being Exclusively Charitable

-1) In the case of a corporation, there can be no capital structure nor capital stock, no provision for disbursing dividends or other profits and no payment of director's fees if the corporation seeks to qualify as an exclusively charitable corporation.
+1) In the case of a corporation, there can be no capital structure nor capital stock, no provision for disbursing dividends or other profits, and no payment of directors' fees if the corporation seeks to qualify as an exclusively charitable corporation.

-3) To qualify for total exemption the purchaser must be organized "and operated" exclusively for charitable, religious or educational purposes.
+3) To qualify for total exemption, the purchaser must be "organized and operated" exclusively for charitable, religious, or educational purposes.

-k) Examples of Exempt Buyers
+l) Examples of Exempt Purchasers

 2) These examples are illustrative, but not exhaustive.

-3) To come within this exemption, the purchaser (in addition to being organized and operated exclusively for charitable, religious or educational purposes) must be a "corporation", a "society", an "association", a "foundation" or an "institution".
+3) To come within this exemption, the purchaser (in addition to being organized and operated exclusively for charitable, religious, or educational purposes) must be a "corporation", a "society", an "association", a "foundation", or an "institution".

-l) "Educational Purposes" and "School" Defined and Illustrated
+m) "Educational Purposes" and "School" Defined and Illustrated

 7) Literary societies, though somewhat educational, are mainly for the benefit of their own members as a hobby or pastime and do not relieve the public of a duty nor contribute sufficiently to the public to qualify for an exemption, and they are not places where systematic instruction in useful branches of learning is given by methods common to schools and institutions of learning in the ordinary or commonly accepted meanings of those terms.

-m) Nonprofit Hospitals and Sanitaria
+n) Nonprofit Hospitals and Sanitaria

-2) It is immaterial that most of the hospital's patients may be paying patients if the hospital does not adopt any policy which is calculated to prevent persons who cannot pay from seeking and obtaining admittance to the hospital.
+2) It is immaterial that most of the hospital's patients may be paying patients if the hospital does not adopt any policy that is calculated to prevent persons who cannot pay from seeking and obtaining admittance to the hospital.

 3) Delaying the admittance of nonemergency cases while the hospital makes an investigation to try to find someone who will give the prospective patient financial help has been held not to be an obstacle to admittance if the hospital does not engage in such delaying tactics in the case of emergency patients and if the hospital ultimately admits destitute patients notwithstanding the fact that they cannot pay for services and cannot procure financial help.